Photo of Fengling Zhang

 2023

 Xinxin Xia, Le Mei, Chengliang He, Zeng Chen, Nannan Yao, Minchao Qin, Rui Sun, Zhenzhen Zhang, Yuyu Pan, Yiqun Xiao, Yuze Lin, Jie Min, Fengling Zhang, Haiming Zhu, Jean-Luc Bredas, Hongzheng Chen, Xian-Kai Chen, Xinhui Lu (2023) Revealing the crystalline packing structure of Y6 in the active layer of organic solar cells: the critical role of solvent additives Journal of Materials Chemistry A, Vol. 11, p.
-21895-21907 Continue to DOI
+21895-21907 (Article in journal) Continue to DOI

-Nannan Yao, Qunping Fan, Zewdneh Genene, Heng Liu, Yuxin Xia, Guanzhao Wen, Yusheng Yuan, Ellen Moons, Jan van Stam, Wei Zhang, Xinhui Lu, Ergang Wang, Fengling Zhang (2023) In Situ Study the Dynamics of Blade-Coated All-Polymer Bulk Heterojunction Formation and Impact on Photovoltaic Performance of Solar Cells Solar RRL, Vol. 7, Article 2201134 Continue to DOI
+Nannan Yao, Qunping Fan, Zewdneh Genene, Heng Liu, Yuxin Xia, Guanzhao Wen, Yusheng Yuan, Ellen Moons, Jan van Stam, Wei Zhang, Xinhui Lu, Ergang Wang, Fengling Zhang (2023) In Situ Study the Dynamics of Blade-Coated All-Polymer Bulk Heterojunction Formation and Impact on Photovoltaic Performance of Solar Cells Solar RRL, Vol. 7, Article 2201134 (Article in journal) Continue to DOI

 2022